How to Create A Menu in Microsoft Publisher?

 3. Design in Microsoft Publisher

 If you are ready, you can start editing your design in Microsoft Publisher.
 You can either start from blank or download one of our templates to expedite your designing process.
 Make sure to adhere to the unwritten rule in designing, which is to use at most three colors on your design.
-Overly designing your menu could make your restaurant into a circus rather than the establishment you wanted it to be.
+Overly designing your mexican menu could make your restaurant into a circus rather than the establishment you wanted it to be.

 4. Add Details and Proofread